A delicious strawberry charlotte with a light mousse filling and sweet and crunchy ladyfingers. Just a few ingredients needed!

 I have heard of a strawberry charlotte cake or a charlotte russe before, but mostly under the name of the Romanian Diplomat cake, which is mostly made with canned fruit and a custard filling.
-So good, you should try that as well!
+So good; you should try that as well!

-What is charlotte?
+What is a Charlotte cake?

 A charlotte is an English dessert or trifle, originally made in order to use stale bread.

-Nowadays the charlotte is made with sponge or ladyfingers and it can be filled not only with strawberry mousse but with different fruit or berry purees mixed with whipped cream, custard, or Bavarian cream.
+Nowadays, the charlotte is made with sponge or ladyfingers, and it can be filled not only with strawberry mousse but with different fruit or berry purees mixed with whipped cream, custard, or Bavarian cream.

-Working with gelatin:
+Working with gelatin

-- Working with gelatin is not difficult, but you have to do it a couple of times to become confident.
+Working with gelatin is not difficult, but you have to do it a couple of times to become confident.
+Just make sure that you read the packet's instructions before starting and that you follow them well.
+Always read the packet's instructions; despite the instructions given by a recipe, the brands we are using might differ.

 - Dissolve the gelatin on very low heat and stirring all the time.
 The dissolving process will take seconds, so stay put and keep stirring.